Norman Jones (politician): Biography

 Jones died on 19 November 1987 from a brain tumour at the age of 64.
 His autobiography, Jonesy, published five years earlier in 1982, detailed his wartime service and his political career.
 A number of the most controversial aspects and events of his public service occurred after the book's publication.

+His wife Marjory was the president of the National Council of Women and was also an Invercargill city councillor, serving two terms from 1989 to 1995.
+She died in 2004.